tombensve/MarkdownDoc/README.md

 # JDK version support

-MarkdownDoc is now upgraded to Groovy 4.0.1 producing JDK 11 bytecode.
+MarkdownDoc is now upgraded to Groovy 4.0.1 producing JDK 11 bytecode by default.

-It is now also, since Groovy 4, possible to specify which level of bytecode to generate.
-Currently 11 is specified.
-I am however trying to come up with a clean solution to produce both 11 and 17 and possibly any in between versions, which will be reflected in binary version number.
-Haven't come up with a good solution for that yet.
+It is now also, since Groovy 4, possible to specify which level of bytecode to generate by groovy code.
+Currently 11 is specified: `<byte-code>11</byte-code>` in top pom.
+I have tested JDK 17 also, and it works fine.
+For some reason when I change the `<byte-code>...</byte-code>` value to 17 the Java modules are also producing 17 bytecode.

 # Licenses